rohithzmoi/Droidstar-DMR/README.md

 # Modified DROIDSTAR DMR App for iOS & Android

+## 📢 Important Announcement

+**Please note:** I will no longer be maintaining the Android version, at least for the near future.
+Due to the complexity of maintaining both iOS and Android versions simultaneously, I've made the decision to focus exclusively on iOS development.

+**Exciting news:** A completely redesigned, fresh, and modern version of Droidstar is coming soon for iOS!
+Stay tuned for updates.

+---

 This project is a modified version of the [original Droidstar App](https://github.com/nostar/DroidStar) by Doug McLain.
 The modifications introduce new features and enhancements to improve user experience and functionality.

 This project uses QT 6.7.2